 Monthly Part D Premiums

 Each health insurance company sets its own rates.
-Monthly premiums for prescription drug plans vary widely, even for similar coverage, so it pays to shop before you choose.
+Monthly A premium is an amount that an insurance policyholder must pay for coverage.
+Premiums are typically paid on a monthly basis.
+In the federal Medicare program, there are four different types of premiums. ... for prescription drug plans vary widely, even for similar coverage, so it pays to shop before you choose.

 Insurance companies announce new rates and other premiums details each October.
-Be sure to check and compare rates each year prior to open enrollment.
+Be sure to check and compare rates each year prior to In health insurance, open enrollment is a period during which a person may enroll in or change their selection of health plan benefits.
+Health plan enrollment is ordinarily subject to restrictions.....

 Be aware that if you do not register for a Medicare Part D policy as soon as you are eligible, your future premiums will be higher.
 This late entry penalty is set by Medicare, not the insurance companies.
 Each month you delay after eligibility you will pay an additional 1% per month forever.